garden-io/garden/docs/reference/providers/local-kubernetes.md

       #
       # When `buildMode` is `cluster-docker`, this applies to the single Docker Daemon that is installed and run
       # cluster-wide.
 This is shared across all users and builds in the cluster, so it should be resourced
-      # accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be.
+      # accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be. **Note
+      # that the cluster-docker build mode has been deprecated!**
       builder:
         limits:
           # CPU limit in millicpu.